 Gregory J. Wallance has a wide breadth of experience in white collar litigation and civil and commercial litigation.

 Greg served as Assistant United States Attorney for the Eastern District of New York from 1979 to 1985.
-As an AUSA, he was a member of the ABSCAM prosecution team, which convicted six United States congressmen and a United States senator of bribery, and lead trial prosecutor in the highly publicized United States v.
+As an AUSA, he was a member of the ABSCAM prosecution team, which convicted six United States congressmen and a United States senator of bribery (ABSCAM became the basis for the movie American Hustle), and lead trial prosecutor in the highly publicized United States v.
 The Southland Corporation, which resulted in the conviction of a major corporation and a former New York City councilman arising from a bribery investigation.

 On the civil side, from 1995–2001, Greg served as Chief Litigation Counsel (while remaining a Partner at Kaye Scholer) at Kidder, Peabody & Co.
 Incorporated, where he both supervised and tried securities litigations.
-He recently concluded a fourteen year accounting fraud and malpractice litigation in federal court on behalf of a bankrupt pharmaceutical wholesale distributor against a major accounting firm that resulted in a substantial recovery for creditors; represented a leading liquor company in a derivative lawsuit in Delaware Chancery Court arising from the multibillion dollar sale of Grey Goose vodka; and, as pro bono counsel, filed amicus briefs in the Supreme Court on behalf of the National Alliance on Mental Illness and other leading mental health organizations in a case involving excessive police force against persons with mental disorders and on behalf of Autism Speaks in a case before the 11th Circuit, which, in a ground-breaking ruling, adopted the amicus brief’s position that the Florida Medicaid agency is required to furnish essential behavioral therapy to impoverished children with autism spectrum disorders.
+He recently concluded a fourteen-year accounting fraud and malpractice litigation in federal court on behalf of a bankrupt pharmaceutical wholesale distributor against a major accounting firm that resulted in a substantial recovery for creditors, and represented a leading liquor company in a derivative lawsuit in Delaware Chancery Court arising from the multibillion-dollar sale of Grey Goose vodka.

-Greg has published more than 100 legal and non-legal articles in, among others, The New York Times, The Wall Street Journal, The Los Angeles Times, Newsweek, Newsday, The Miami Herald, The Baltimore Sun, The New York Daily News, The Village Voice, The Jerusalem Post, Forbes.com, Bloomberg.com, Haaretz.com, ABA Journal, The National Law Journal, The American Lawyer, The New York Law Journal, Litigation and The Legal Times.
-He is the author of the book Papa’s Game, which received a non-fiction nomination for an Edgar Allan Poe Award; the historical novel Two Men Before the Storm: Arba Crane’s Recollection of Dred Scott and the Supreme Court Case That Started the Civil War (The Boston Globe: “An evocative historical novel.”); and the recently released non-fiction America’s Soul in the Balance, The Holocaust, FDR’s State Department, and the Moral Disgrace of an American Aristocracy (americassoulinthebalance.com) (The Jewish Book Council: “An important contribution to the debate surrounding the Roosevelt Administration and the politics of rescue.
+Greg has written op-eds for, among others, The New York Times, The Wall Street Journal, The Los Angeles Times, Newsweek, USA Today, Newsday, The Chicago Sun-Times, The Boston Herald, The Miami Herald, The Baltimore Sun, The New York Daily News, The Arizona Republic, The Village Voice, The Jerusalem Post, Forbes.com, Bloomberg.com and Haaretz.com.
+He is the author of the book Papa’s Game, which received a nonfiction nomination for an Edgar Allan Poe Award; the historical novel Two Men Before the Storm: Arba Crane’s Recollection of Dred Scott and the Supreme Court Case That Started the Civil War (The Boston Globe: “An evocative historical novel.”); and the nonfiction America’s Soul in the Balance, The Holocaust, FDR’s State Department, and the Moral Disgrace of an American Aristocracy (americassoulinthebalance.com) (The Jewish Book Council: “An important contribution to the debate surrounding the Roosevelt Administration and the politics of rescue.
 Reads like a thriller.”).
 He has lectured on his books at the Harvard Law School, the New-York Historical Society, and the Simon Wiesenthal Center’s Museum of Tolerance in Los Angeles.

 A veteran of multiple human rights missions on behalf of Amnesty International and Helsinki Watch, among others, he co-produced the HBO film “Sakharov,” about the Soviet nuclear physicist who won the Nobel Peace Prize and which starred Jason Robards, Jr. and Glenda Jackson.
-He was a co-host of the BBC’s “The Law Show,” has been quoted frequently in major newspapers, and has appeared as a legal commentator on CNN, Fox News, Court TV, MSNBC, C-SPAN and NBC’s “The Today Show.”
+He was a co-host of the BBC’s “The Law Show,” has been quoted frequently in major newspapers, and has appeared as a commentator on CNN, Fox News, MSNBC, NPR, C-SPAN’s Washington Journal, and NBC’s “The Today Show.”